FamilySearch/GEDCOM/specification/gedcom-03-datamodel.md

 - Some use `PRIVACY` to mark records that have already had private data removed
 - Some use the English definitions of "privacy" and "confidential" to inform different restrictions for each

+There may also be applications using `PRIVACY` with interpretations not listed above.

 Because these different interpretations became widespread before they were identified, determining which one is meant generally requires knowledge of which application applied the `PRIVACY` restriction notice.
 It is anticipated that a future version will deprecate the `PRIVACY` option and introduce new values for each of its current use cases.